-Augmented reality (AR) is perhaps one of the most crucial and game-changing technology for online shopping in 2022.
+Augmented reality (AR) is perhaps one of the most crucial and game-changing technologies for online shopping in 2023.

 Visuality plays an important role as a result of today’s easy consumption preferences.
 With the help of AR solutions, consumers can customize, spin, and rotate a product from any angle.
-Even try them on thanks to the virtual try-on experiences that brands offer on their websites and mobile applications.
+They can even try them on thanks to the virtual try-on experiences that brands offer on their websites and mobile applications.

-Almost 50% of people say that the biggest problem with online shopping is that products come out different from what is depicted.
+Almost 50% of people say that the biggest problem with online shopping is that products come out differently from what is depicted.

 "I didn't realize this table was this wide."